UNIVERSITY UNITARIAN CHURCH

 Read this information before applying

 Reflection Groups at UUC were introduced in Spring 2022 to encourage the experience of discovery, solace, hope, and courage through UU spiritual exploration, reflection, and meditative practice in the supportive company of others.
+Since that time, we have offered 5 such experiences*, and fall 2024 marks our sixth program.
 You’ll join a group of 8-10 participants including a trained facilitator or co-facilitators, for six sessions meeting twice a month for two hours each time.
 Participants are asked to make a commitment to attend for the duration of the group.

 A guiding text is chosen to provide an encounter with spiritual diversity, offering a perspective that we hope will be new for most UUs.
 By engaging terms and concepts likely to be outside the known and comfortable, Reflection Group participants will have the opportunity to practice loosening rigid personal habits and cultural norms and gain insight into adapting and applying meaning in a more fluid frame of circumstances and lived experience.